Emergency Dentist – Abingdon, VA

 Keep in mind that just because you are able to alleviate your pain doesn’t mean you shouldn’t schedule a visit with us.
 Pain is your body’s way of alerting you that something is wrong and needs medical attention.

-How Can I Be Prepared for Future Dental Emergencies?
+How Can I Be Prepared for a Dental Emergency?

 Dental emergencies can happen to anyone at any time.
 Preparing beforehand can make the situation easier to deal with.
 It can help to save our office’s number in your phone and make sure you have a dental first-aid kit ready.
 This kit (which can be stored in your kitchen cabinet, purse, glove compartment, desk drawer at work, etc.) should contain: